apache/directory-site/source/top-level-mgmt.md

 When asked for the SCM release tag please remove the project prefix, the version number is enough.

-This creates a tag [here](https://github.com/apache/directory-project/tags)
+This creates a tag [here (this is an example for tag 2.0.0.AM27)](https://github.com/apache/directory-server/tree/2.0.0.AM27)

 * Stage the release